aglawson/P2/README.md

-# P2
+# ThreeZend
-P2 is a web3 version of a peer to peer payment platform (think venmo, zelle, etc).
+ThreeZend is a web3 version of a peer to peer payment platform (think venmo, zelle, etc).
-P2 is more user friendly than just using the base layer of ETH to move value, because it relies on usernames rather than unreadable wallet addresses.
+ThreeZend is more user friendly than just using the base layer to move value, because it relies on usernames rather than unreadable wallet addresses.

 # Frontend
 Goerli Testnet Only